andrewallen/tfe-survey/survey-content.md

 - I would prefer a balance of both
 - I have no strong preference

-Optional: Please share why you prefer that option or what you think would be an ideal balance.
+Optional: We’d love to hear why you prefer that option or any suggestions for achieving an ideal balance.

 ## Timetable Navigation Experience

+We want to know how easy or difficult it is to navigate the class schedule.

 We'd like to understand how easy or difficult it is to navigate the current class schedule.